Skip to content

 All users in a project automatically inherit the default environment access level on the environment—this includes any existing users of a project at the time that the project is created, and any users that are subsequently added to the project.
 If the default environment access level is changed by a user with the Admin role, then all users will automatically inherit the new default setting immediately.

-Any user with the Admin role for a project can optionally set explicit access for individual users.
+Any user with the Owner role for a project can optionally set explicit access for individual users.
 To do this:

 1. In your project, click the Environments tab.